-Assignment Due date Grade percentage (100%) 0.
-Assignment 0: Preparation: (CAPE 3.A.4 Use of technology) Sept 25 in class 0 1.
-Assignment 1: How to successfully run a meeting.
+Assignment Due date Grade percentage (100%) Orientation (CAPE 3.A.4 Use of technology) Sept 25 in class 0 OParticipation and engagement (CAPE 1.B.3 Use community to enact the vision) Students are expected to engage in class discussion and online assignments on knowledge of texts and assigned readings.
+This includes the KWL chart, interaction on blogs, participation in assignment postings in Forum, and asking and responding to questions.
+On-going 20 Assignment 1: How to successfully run a meeting.
 (CAPE 3.B.3 Systems thinking) Annotated Bibliography Write 2-3 annotations of best practices in organizational leadership on how to lead an effective meeting or committee.
 Each annotation should be between 50 and 100 words.
 Use APA format for references Post on Moodle for class collaboration.
 Sept 8 15 2.
 Assignment 2: How to successfully run a meeting.
 (CAPE 3.B.3 Systems thinking) Observation and recommendations Observe an active committee at your school site or district.
 Write a page describing the organization and behavioral practices of participants in the meeting.
 In the next page, compare data about your committee with "best practices" researched from your annotated bibliography or other annotated bibliographies posted on Cougar Courses.
 In the concluding paragraph, write suggestions to improve or give commendations to the best practices in the organizational effectiveness of the committee you observed.
 Imagine you are the leader and write a concise message that you would email to a leader at the district office, read in a staff meeting, explain to a class, or say at a school assembly over a recent issue that needs clarification, support, or praise.
 Sept 15 20 3.
 Assignment 3: Communication message.
 (CAPE 1.B.2 Communication strategies) Imagine you are the leader and write a concise message that you would email to a leader at the district office, read in a staff meeting, explain to a class, or say at a school assembly over a recent issue that needs clarification, support, or praise.
-Sept 22 In class 10 4.
-Assignment 4: PBIS and Student Discipline (CAPE 3.C.1 Positive behavior interventions, CAPE 1.B.1 Collaboration, consensus, decision-making) Annotated Bibliography Write 2-3 annotations of best practices in creating positive discipline on a school campus.
+Sept 22 10 4.
+Assignment 4: PBIS and Student Discipline (CAPE 3.C.1 Positive behavior interventions; CAPE 1.B.1 Collaboration, consensus, decision-making) Annotated Bibliography Write 2-3 annotations of best practices in creating positive discipline, social-emotional well-being, restorative practices, or other school climate issues.
 Each annotation should be between 50 and 100 words.
 Use APA format for references Post on Moodle for class collaboration.
-October 6 15 5.
+October 6 15

 Assignment 5: PBIS and Student Discipline (CAPE 3.C.1 Positive behavior interventions) Observations and recommendations Write a page or two describing student discipline policy at your school selecting one topic such as a) office referrals by teachers, b) tardies and truancies, c) bullying, or d) clear and progressive consequences.
 In the concluding paragraph, using the concept of positive discipline from the annotated bibliographies, make recommendations or give commendations October 13 20 for the best practices in school discipline at your site.
-6. Assignment 6: Participate in a reading book club activities and presentation: CAPE 1.B.3 Use community to enact the vision October 13 10 7.
-Assignment: 7 Participation and engagement: CAPE 1.B.3 Use community to enact the vision Students are expected to engage in class discussion and online assignments on knowledge of texts and assigned readings.
-This includes the KWL chart, interaction on blogs, participation in assignment postings in Forum, and asking and responding to questions.
-On-going 10
+Total 100